-In this article, we’ll discuss about winter camera protection.
-Winter is a time of special icy beauty.
+In this article, we’ll discuss winter camera protection.
+Winter is a time of remarkable icy beauty.
 Many peoples of the world are deprived of it, while the Western European countries are gifted with it with interest.
-Snow, frost, frost – all this can be an excellent subject for the photography.
+Snow, frost, frost – all this can be an excellent subject for photography.
 The same landscape in summer and winter can change beyond recognition.

 9 Winter Camera Protection Tips

 In old film cameras, often when shooting in cold weather, grease thickened, and they jammed.
 I once broke a Zenit camera.
 Fortunately, this does not happen with modern cameras.
 People shoot even at -50° C and below, but no one can guarantee full performance at such temperatures.
 I used my camera at -35° C, and he and I survived by following the tips below.